 Reed Hundt is co-founder, Chairman and CEO of the Coalition for Green Capital, a 501(c)(3) nonprofit that supports, and advocates for green banks to invest in the clean power platform.

 Hundt was chairman of the Federal Communications Commission (FCC) from 1993-97.
 Previously he was a partner at Latham & Watkins, an international law firm.
 He is a member of the District of Columbia bar.
 Since 1997 he has advised several venture capital and private equity firms, and served on more than two dozen for-profit and not-for-profit boards and commissions, including 19 years on the board of Intel Corporation (2001-20) and seven years on the board of the Connecticut Green Bank (2011-18).
 He also taught at Yale Law School and the Yale School of Management.

 Hundt has written many articles and four books: A Crisis Wasted: Barack Obama’s Defining Decisions (Rosetta, 2019); Zero Hour: Time to Build the Clean Power Platform (Odyssey, 2013); The Politics of Abundance: How Technology Can Fix the Budget, Revive the American Dream, and Establish Obama’s Legacy (Odyssey, 2012); In China’s Shadow: The Crisis of American Entrepreneurship (Yale University Press, 2006); You Say You Want A Revolution: A Story of Information Age Politics (Yale University Press, 2000).

-Mr. Hundt graduated from Yale College (1969) with a B.A. in History magna cum laude and honors with exceptional distinction in history and from J.D.
-Yale Law School (1974) where he was member of the executive board of the Yale Law Journal.
-He is married to Elizabeth Katz and has three children: Adam, Nathaniel, and Sara.
+Mr. Hundt has a B.A. from Yale College (1969) and J.D. from Yale Law School (1974).
+He lives in Chevy Chase, MD., and Portola Valley, CA. He is married to Elizabeth Katz and has three children: Adam, Nathaniel, and Sara.